bytedeco/javacpp-presets/caffe/README.md

  * https://github.com/BVLC/caffe/blob/1.0/tools/caffe.cpp

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, instead of the original `caffe` executable tool, after creating the `pom.xml` and `src/main/java/caffe.java` source files below, simply execute on the command line:
+To run this sample code, instead of the original `caffe` executable tool, after creating the `pom.xml` and `caffe.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java -Dexec.args="..."
 ```